mlfoundations/open_clip/README.md

 ViT-B/32 was trained with 112 A100 (40 GB) GPUs.
 The per-GPU batch size was 416 for a global batch size of 46592.
 Compute generously provided by [stability.ai](https://stability.ai/).

+A second iteration of B/32 was trained on stability.ai cluster with a larger global batch size and learning rate, hitting 66.6% top-1.
+See https://huggingface.co/laion/CLIP-ViT-B-32-laion2B-s34B-b79K

+#### ViT-L/14 224x224

+A ViT-L/14 with a 75.3% top-1 ImageNet-1k zero-shot was trained on JUWELS Booster.
+See model details here https://huggingface.co/laion/CLIP-ViT-L-14-laion2B-s32B-b82K

+These weights use a different dataset mean and std than others.
+Instead of using the OpenAI mean & std, inception style normalization `[-1, 1]` is used via a mean and std of `[0.5, 0.5, 0.5]`.
+This is handled automatically if using `open_clip.create_model_and_transforms` from pretrained weights.

+#### ViT-H/14 224x224

+A ViT-H/14 with a 78.0% top-1 ImageNet-1k zero-shot was trained on JUWELS Booster.
+See model details here https://huggingface.co/laion/CLIP-ViT-H-14-laion2B-s32B-b79K

+#### ViT-g/14 224x224

+A ViT-H/14 with a 76.6% top-1 ImageNet-1k zero-shot was trained on JUWELS Booster.
+See model details here https://huggingface.co/laion/CLIP-ViT-g-14-laion2B-s12B-b42K

+This model was trained with a shorted schedule than other LAION-2B models with 12B samples seen instead of 32+B. It matches LAION-400M training in samples seen.
+Many zero-shot results are lower as a result, but despite this it performs very well in some OOD zero-shot and retrieval tasks.

 #### YFCC-15M

 Below are checkpoints of models trained on YFCC-15M, along with their zero-shot top-1 accuracies on ImageNet and ImageNetV2.
 These models were trained using 8 GPUs and the same hyperparameters described in the "Sample running code" section, with the exception of `lr=5e-4` and `epochs=32`.